 Client

-from aas_http_client import create_client_by_url
+from aas_http_client.classes.client import aas_client

 shells_paginated = client.shells.get_all_asset_administration_shells()

-print(shells_paginated.get("results", [])
+print(shells_paginated.get("results", []))

-from basyx.aas import model
+from aas_http_client.classes.wrapper import sdk_wrapper

-shells = wrapper.wrapper.get_all_asset_administration_shells()
+shells = wrapper.get_all_asset_administration_shells()

 print(shells)